As college leaders meet, football players push to play

 ”Since day one coming back to campus the Penn State Football staff and medical experts have put our health and safety first, above anything else,” he tweeted. ”The guidelines put into place keep us safe while playing the game we love.
 We are ready to play and we want to play.”

-Other players tweeted with the hashtag #WeWantToPlay, and within a few hours that movement merged with another.
-Lawrence, Ohio State quarterback Justin Fields, Oklahoma State All-America running back Cuba Hubbard, Alabama running back Najee Harris and numerous other players from across the country posted a graphics with #WeWantToPlay and #WeAreUnited, the hashtag used by a group of Pac-12 players who announced a college player rights movement a week ago.
+Other players tweeted with the hashtag (hash)WeWantToPlay, and within a few hours that movement merged with another.
+Lawrence, Ohio State quarterback Justin Fields, Oklahoma State All-America running back Cuba Hubbard, Alabama running back Najee Harris and numerous other players from across the country posted a graphics with (hash)WeWantToPlay and (hash)WeAreUnited, the hashtag used by a group of Pac-12 players who announced a college player rights movement a week ago.

 Under the logos of each Power Five conference – ACC, Big Ten, Big 12, Pac-12 and SEC – the players pronounced their platform: